Will Netflix or Amazon Prime Pick Up Colony Season 4?

-TechJunkie will of course continue following the story, and if there are future developments we will definitely report them.
-For now, Colony is dead, and there are no signs of a resuscitation on the horizon.
+TechJunkie will, of course, continue following the story, and if there are future developments we will definitely report them.
+For now, Colony is dead, and there are no signs of resuscitation on the horizon.

 We’ve got a roundup of the best thrillers on Netflix.